mp-access/access_cli/README.md

  ✗ ./config.toml grading file grading.py marked as visible
 ```

-Here, a course and all its assignemtns and tasks are verified recursively with
+Here, a course and all its assignments and tasks are verified recursively with
 validation succeeding:

 ```